SatriaPriambada/hackgt21-whispermom/README.md

 # WhisperMom
-HealthHackGT'21
+## HealthHackGT'21 Whisper Mom !
-An app that let's you see any User's Status in realtime [Base project](https://github.com/mappmechanic/whats-up-realtime-status-update) [View tutorial](https://pusher.com/tutorials/social-network-javascript/)
+An app to Help new mom know what's up about their pregnancy in Realtime !

+This code is derived from base repository:
+[Base project](https://github.com/mappmechanic/whats-up-realtime-status-update)
+[View tutorial](https://pusher.com/tutorials/social-network-javascript/)